President & Representative Director

 |Cement & Construction

-Chemicals Segment – Increases in both net sales and operating profit
+Chemicals – Increases in net sales and decrease in operating profit

 - Nylon, Caprolactam and Industrial Chemicals Businesses

-The Industrial Chemicals Business recorded a sales increase, thanks to increase in production and shipment for the reason that there were no regular maintenance of the ammonia product factory in Japan and backed by strong demand.
+The Industrial Chemicals Business recorded a sales decrease, due to decreases in production and shipment of the products as the result of the once-every-two-year inspection in the ammonia product factory and the subsequent production problems at the factory.

 - Battery Materials and Fine Chemicals Businesses

-The Fine Chemicals Business recorded a sales increase, thanks to an increase in a sales volume as a whole.
+The Fine Chemicals Business recorded a sales increase, thanks to rises in overall sales prices.

 - Polyimide and Functional Products Businesses